 Group residential.
-The residential occupancy of living units by groups of more than five persons who are not related by blood, marriage, or adoption, and where communal kitchen/dining facilities are provided.
+The residential occupancy of living units by groups of more than five persons who are not related by blood, marriage, or adoption a dwelling containing 9 or more bedrooms, and where communal kitchen/dining facilities are provided.
 Typical uses include occupancy of retirement homes, boarding houses, cooperatives, and halfway houses, but excluding residential facility and residential home as specified below.